DanceJL/Dance.jl/README.md

 That said, note that:
 - `path` can either be fixed string or contain PCRE regex containing parameter names.
 - Adding an ending slash (`/`) tp `path` is optional, as incoming requests will have pending slash stripped.
-- Named urls are possible by specifying `name`, though including them in static HTML output is a pending feature.

 Please see:
 - [Common Parameters](docs/routes/common_parameters.md)